RockefellerArchiveCenter/project_electron/personas/archival-services-staff.md

 ## Background

 Cara works in a county archives in the Midwest, where she has recently transitioned to a full-time position after working there part-time for 2 years.
 Cara is 28 years old, and lives in an apartment with her two cats.
 She likes to run, and participates in local running events for charity.
-Cara is also interested in enealogy, and is inspired to see researchers connect personally to their family's history through local historical materials.
+Cara is also interested in genealogy, and is inspired to see researchers connect personally to their family's history through local historical materials.
 She attends community talks and events about local history whenever she can, and always promotes her archives' public programs.

 ## Goals and Motivations